kurrent-io/KurrentDB-Bridge-Client/README.md

-# bridge
+# peerson

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Building bridge
+## Building peerson

-Building bridge requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Building peerson requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 To run the build, run: